 That will never happen, because that is why my chosen girl (or stud) is in my Northbound breeding programme and in a guardian home not a pet home.

 So being a guardian home is probably not the path to suit you.

 Or you accept my girl will come back to me for her health tests, mating and raising of pups, or he/she is returned to me permanently.
 It really is that simple.

-It is worth noting that should the guardian home dog not be kept in a healthy condition as assessed by a vet or the guardian renege on the agreed legally binding contract, or the dogs upbringing is in conflict to my high standards, then the dog will be removed from the guardian home with immediate effect and a potential financial penalty based on business loss should the male/female dog be unable to fulfill their contract terms.
+It is worth noting that should the guardian home dog not be kept in a healthy condition as assessed by a vet or the guardian renege on the agreed legally binding contract, or the dogs upbringing is in conflict to my high standards, then the dog will be removed from the guardian home with immediate effect and a potential financial penalty based on business loss should the male/female dog be unable to fulfil their contract terms.
 This has occurred on two previous occasions, and I have no qualms about removing my breeding dog from your home.

 However, removal of a guardian dog is highly unlikely to happen as both parties are fully aware of the conditions of the guardian home contract, we do build up a friendship, a trust in each other and a love for this delightful breed.

 I fully support and mentor my guardian homes on all areas of puppy and dog development, training, exercise and feeding.